 Having a night vision device yourself is a force equalizer to the enemy who also has it, and a force multiplier (big time) to those who do not.

 Once you have experienced the effects of being able to see in the dark, you will understand the importance during a real societal collapse when danger lurks, especially during nighttime.

 Most preppers who have been into it for awhile (beyond level 1 & 2) know and understand the terrible potential consequences of a big time SHTF collapse.
 Most people will not fathom or accept that it could get so bad such that we’re talking about night vision devices used in a non-military application – for one’s own security.

-The fact is that if your nighttime security team can see in the dark they will likely have lots of warning prior to a potential deadly encounter.
+The fact is that if you or your nighttime security can see in the dark they will likely have lots of warning prior to a potential deadly encounter.

-Seeing the enemy or a potential enemy way before they see you will give you the option to warn them off, take evasive action, or take care of business.
+Seeing the enemy or a potential enemy long before they see you will provide the option to warn them off, to take evasive action, or to take care of business.

 Night Vision Devices: How They’re Used